We’ve heard it time and time again menopausal weight gain is your greatest frustration. Especially around the middle.

 2. PPFF – Phytoestrogens, Protein, (Healthy) Fat, Fibre

-Tweaking your diet to be dominant in PPFF will help you million times over in your quest to lose weight after 40.
+Tweaking your diet to be Mediterranean style and dominant in PPFF will help you million times over in your quest to lose weight after 40.

 Phytoestrogens